On tripartite common graphs

 On the other hand, $t_e-1$ is equal to the number of edges $XY\in E(\TT)$ such that $H[X\cap Y]$ is the single-edge $\{e\}$, which proves $e(H)=3|\FF|-k$.
 Analogously, $v(H)=2|\FF|+1 - k$ and hence, $|\FF|=e(H)-v(H)-1=\varphi(H)$ and $k(\FF)=2e(H)-3v(H)+3=\kappa(H)$.
 Finally, $\kappa(H) = k \le e(\TT) = |\FF|-1 = \varphi(H) - 1$. \end{proof}

-The key ingredient in the proof of Theorem~\ref{thm:tritree} is the following lemma. \begin{lemma}[\cite{L19}, Theorem 2.7] Let $H$ be a $J$-tree with a $J$-decomposition $(\FF,\TT)$ and let $W$ be a nonzero graphon.
-Then
+The key ingredient in the proof of Theorem~\ref{thm:tritree} is the following lemma. \begin{lemma}[\cite{L19}, Theorem 2.7] If $H$ is a $J$-tree with a $J$-decomposition $(\FF,\TT)$ and $W$ is a graphon with $t_{J}(W) > 0$, then

-\end{lemma} Lemma~\ref{lem:tree_hom} in particular reproves standard applications of the Cauchy--Schwarz inequality or Jensen's inequality.
+\end{lemma} Lemma~\ref{lem:tree_hom} is basically just simplifying multiple applications of the Cauchy--Schwarz inequality or Jensen's inequality.
 For example, $K_{1,1,t}$ is a triangle-tree, since there is a triangle decomposition $(\FF,\TT)$ that consists of $|\FF|=t$ and the star $\TT$ on $\FF$ with $t-1$ leaves, where each vertex subset in $\FF$ induces a triangle; see Figure~\ref{fig:treedecomp}.
 Thus, Lemma~\ref{lem:tree_hom} gives $t_{K_{1,1,t}}(W)\geq t_{K_3}(W)^{t}/t_{K_2}(G)^{t-1}$, which also follows from a standard application of Jensen's inequality.

 In order to prove Theorem~\ref{thm:tritree}, we are going to apply Lemma~\ref{lem:tree_hom} for $J=K_3$. \begin{corollary} If $H$ is a triangle-tree and $W$ is a nonzero graphon, then

 \end{corollary}

 We are now ready to prove Theorem~\ref{thm:tritree}.